|

 albeit indirect opportunities to study and promote yoga in

-article "The Teachings of Indian Yogis and Human Health
+Teachings of Indian Yogis and Human Health in Light of Modern

-in Light of Modern Science," which was published in the
+Science," which was published in the digest "Philosophical

-digest "Philosophical Issues in Medicine."
-The digest
+Issues in Medicine."
+The digest was published in

-Party, which was concerned that the seepage of information
+concerned that the seepage of information on yoga into the

-on yoga into the Soviet Union was an indirect consequence
+Soviet Union was an indirect consequence of the political

-of the political rapprochement, and subsequent economic and
+rapprochement, and subsequent economic and cultural cooperation,

-cultural cooperation, of the USSR with the Republic of India.
+of the USSR with the Republic of India.

 Communist